 Coaching events also bring coaches together to discuss and analyse developments – the UEFA National Team Coaches Conference, held after each major national team final round, and the Elite Club Coaches' Forum, staged at the start of each season, bring fresh insights and new ideas to the table for the top-level game in particular.

 Educational tools are produced and disseminated, including technical reports for the various European competitions, DVDs, and regular issues of UEFA's official coaching publication The Technician, which appears as a supplement in the UEFA Direct magazine.

 Working in harmony with the UEFA national associations is bringing handsome rewards for UEFA and its technical team.
-The UEFA Study Group Scheme sees the associations visiting each other to exchange ideas and knowledge, and swap best practices on coach education, youth, women's and grassroots football.
+The UEFA Study Group Scheme sees the associations visiting each other to exchange ideas and knowledge, and swap best practices on coach education, women's football and grassroots football.
 Meanwhile, Pro licence student exchange courses are providing an invaluable source of knowledge and information for the budding professional coaches of the future.

 Tending the grassroots is a vital UEFA priority, in accordance with the viewpoint that the elite level of the game cannot flourish without a healthy basis, and given that football should be open to everyone.
 The UEFA Grassroots Week celebrates football's essential soul across the continent.
 UEFA's grassroots awards reward excellence in the grassroots sector, and the UEFA Grassroots Charter is stimulating national associations to further develop their domestic grassroots activities.

 Finally, young footballers are being given a wonderful chance to showcase their talents and make crucial progress as players through UEFA's international development tournaments.
 As part of UEFA's ongoing efforts to develop football across Europe, and in response to feedback received from the UEFA member associations, UEFA – with its technical team playing a sterling role – has successfully launched the development tournaments to offer young footballing talents an additional opportunity to play competitive international matches.